 The consolidated financial statements include the accounts of Nicholas Financial - Canada and its wholly owned subsidiaries, NDS and NFI, collectively referred to as (the "Company").
 All intercompany transactions and balances have been eliminated.

 Dividends

-The following cash dividends were declared during fiscal years ended March 31, 2014, 2013 and 2012.
+The following cash dividends were declared during fiscal years ended March 31, 2014 and 2013.
+No dividends were declared during the fiscal year ended March 31, 2015.